ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 ## Comparability with KEGG
 EggNOG appears to give more results than blastKOALA (approx. 3% more K terms).
 On the other hand, EggNOG can miss k terms that are found by blastKOALA.
 In my tests, roughly 8% of k terms were unique to EggNOG, 4% were unique to blastKOALA and 88% were shared.
-This translated to a similar ratios in module completion, with EggNOG finding more complete modules than blastKOALA.
+This translated to a similar ratio in module completion, with EggNOG finding more complete modules than blastKOALA.

 The script is currently incapable of interpreting the "module set" modules (M00611-M00618 and M00620).
 Rather than gene K terms, these modules contain other modules, for which the script is not designed.
 These modules are thus not included in the results